Artistic rendering – Event may differ

 How can I get to the Gràcia neighborhood?

-The Gràcia neighborhood is well-connected by public transportation, including metro lines and buses.
-Check local transport schedules for the best route.
+The Gràcia neighborhood is well-connected by public transportation in Barcelona, with several metro stations and bus lines serving the area.
+Check local transport schedules for the best routes.